VladKochetov007/quick_trade/docs/docs/quick_trade/utils.md

 | returns | Tuple\[float, int] | profit coef and seconds to wait |

 ## wait_success
 Decorator.
-If a traceback was received during the execution of the function, then the action is repeated after `WAIT_SUCCESS_SLEEP` seconds.
+If a traceback was received during the execution of the function, then the action is repeated after `utils.WAIT_SUCCESS_SLEEP` seconds.

 The main purpose is to avoid ConnectionError when trading in real time.
 [see this page](https://stackoverflow.com/questions/27333671/how-to-solve-the-10054-error)